 As the number of international participants increased the sponsorship of the Programme was taken over by the Irish Missionary Union in 1998.
 It offers a valuable resource to its members, many of whom are in the process of handing over responsibility for formation, leadership and projects to local members of the Congregation /Society abroad.

-In 2016, CORI and IMU came together to form a new body called AMRI, Association of Leaders of Missionaries and Religious of Ireland.
-AMRI is now the sponsoring body of the Religious Formation Ministry Programme.
+In 2016, CORI and AMU came together to form a new body called AMRI, Association of Leaders of Missionaries and Religious of Ireland.
+AMRI is now the sponsoring body of the Religious Formation Missionary Programme.

 |Programme locations since inception in 1982|